Appointments and Consultations

 Problems after Hours

 If you have unresolved questions or are unsure what to do about an acute problem, please call any of our office locations.
 Our answering service will answer the telephone after hours.
-The answering service will give a message to the physician assistant (PA) on-call.
+The answering service will give a message to the Advanced Practitioner on-call.
 At times, the PA on call will be in the operating room after hours but will return your call as soon as possible.
 If you have an emergency, we recommend visiting the emergency room.

 When to go to the Emergency Room